Turkey suspends judges who called for release of media executive and police

 Erdogan welcomed the HSYK decision and said the court’s ruling to release Karaca and the officers was illegal.

-“Those involved in this organisation all need to pay the price, from A to Z,” Erdogan said at a news conference ahead of a trip to Kuwait.
+“Those involved in this organization all need to pay the price, from A to Z,” Erdogan said at a news conference ahead of a trip to Kuwait.
 “Justice will be served.”

 A lawyer for Karaca said such declarations amount to political pressure on the judiciary, adding the HSYK ruling violated rules governing the court system.